Louise Epstein

 Dina Louise Epstein, (born 16 July 1965) is a Swedish journalist and author.

 Academic studies

 Louise Epstein has studied literary science and history of ideas at Lunds university.
 She also studied to become a radio producer at Dramatiska Institutet.

 Work life

 Author

 Epstein is the author of two novels, En trollkarl vittnar inte (1992) and Sju dagar i augusti (1994) both released by the publisher Brombergs.

 Radio

-She works at Sveriges Radios culture department and is every year one of the first to comment the announcement of that years Nobel prize winner in Literature.
+She works at Sveriges Radios culture department and is every year one of the first to comment on the announcement of that years Nobel Prize in Literature winner.

 Since Januari 2011, and along with Thomas Nordegren, Epstein presents the daily show Nordegren & Epstein i P1 at Sveriges Radios P1.
 The two alternate as host and sidekick.

 In late 2014, Epstein and Nordegren teamed up for the entertainment show På spåret broadcast on Sveriges Television.